alricf/mint_factory/README.md

 - Hardhat network setup on the Metamask wallet.

 ## Setup (Local)
-- Run ```npm install``` to install all node dependencies.
+- Run `npm install` to install all node dependencies.
-- CD into the hardhat folder and run ```npx hardhat node``` in the command prompt to run the local hardhat blockchain node.
+- CD into the hardhat folder and run `npx hardhat node` in the command prompt to run the local hardhat blockchain node.
 - Import as many hardhat node wallets you want to test the application with.
 - Select the hardhat network on Metamask.
-- Deploy the Mint Factory smart contract onto the hardhat local node by running the script in the hardhat folder with ```npx hardhat run scripts/deploy.ts --network localhost```
+- Deploy the Mint Factory smart contract onto the hardhat local node by running the script in the hardhat folder with `npx hardhat run scripts/deploy.ts --network localhost`
-- Run ```npm run dev``` to start the Next.js server.
+- Run `npm run dev` to start the Next.js server.
 - Go to [http://localhost:3000](http://localhost:3000) in your browser to load the application.
 - Enjoy minting new NFT(s) in the Mint Factory!

+## General Suggestions

+- Clear Metamask activity tab everytime the node is started:
+  - Click the three vertical dots in the top right of the Metamask extension.
+  - Click "Settings".
+  - Click "Advanced".
+  - Click "Clear activity tab data".
+  - Click "Clear".

+- Deploy the deploy.ts script everytime the hardhat node is restarted.